gborelli89/VisualEFM.jl/README.md

 ### Erosion animation

 An animation can also be created when a sequence of images is subtracted from a background image (taken at the beginning of the test when no pattern is presented).
 The function `animErosion` can be applied.
-Two examples are shown below.
-One without mask and othe with the same rectangular mask applied before.
+The required parameters are:

+* string with the file name to be saved (should be .gif)
+* array of images for which the erosion patterns are to be extracted
+* array of background images.
+Usually only one image is given.

+The same optional parameters of `erosionOne` can be applied (except from `showPlot`).
+An additional parameter is `fps` which provides a way to speed up or down the final gif.
+The default is `fps=1`.

 ```julia
 f = "rpm".*["000","150","175","200","225","250","270","310","400"].*".jpg"